Non-profit

 Elizabeth B. Wydra

-Constitutional Accountability Center (CAC) is a left-of-center legal policy think tank that promotes a progressive reading of the U.S. Constitution through policy analysis and amicus briefs.
+The Constitutional Accountability Center (CAC) is a legal policy think tank that promotes left-of-center interpretations of the U.S. Constitution through policy analysis and amicus briefs.
 1 CAC has filed a number of lawsuits against former President Donald Trump, including cases regarding his tax returns and accusations of profiting from foreign governments.
 2 3

 Background

-Constitutional Accountability Center was founded in 2008 by Doug Kendall, an activist litigator also known for founding and directing the Community Rights Council.
+The Constitutional Accountability Center (CAC) was founded in 2008 by Doug Kendall, an activist litigator also known for founding and directing the Community Rights Council.
 He passed away in September 2015.
-4 5
+1 9

-CAC attempts to both defend an originalist approach to the U.S. Constitution and a left-wing interpretation of it by suggesting that the “Constitution’s text and history command progressive results.”
+The CAC claims to both defend an originalist approach to the U.S. Constitution and a left-wing interpretation of it by suggesting that the “Constitution’s text and history command progressive results.”
 In other words, CAC claims that the Constitution allows for left-of-center development of laws and that originalist-conservative interpreters misunderstand its flexible nature.
-6 This school of thought has been termed “New Textualism,” and Kendall has been cited as the major leader of turning the academic concept into legal practice.
-7
+10 This school of thought has been termed “New Textualism,” and Kendall has been cited as the major leader of turning the academic concept into legal practice.
+11

 Activities

-Constitutional Accountability Center has filed more than 200 amicus briefs, including more than 100 in U.S. Supreme Court cases.
-It was a contender for the most amicus victories in the 2015-16 term according to Empirical SCOTUS.
+The Constitutional Accountability Center (CAC) oversees several initiatives and campaigns on left-of-center litigation.
+As of 2022, CAC has filed 200 amicus briefs, including more than 100 in United States Supreme Court cases.
 It counts among its legal practitioners former clerks for five U.S. appellate judges and a former U.S. Supreme Court clerk.
-8
+1

-In 2021, director of CAC’s Human Rights, Civil Rights, & Citizenship program David H. Gans wrote an article for The Atlantic arguing that the Constitution guarantees the right to abortion, specifically citing the Fourteenth Amendment.
-9
+In 2021, director of CAC’s Human Rights, Civil Rights, and Citizenship program David H. Gans wrote an article for The Atlantic arguing that the Constitution guarantees the right to abortion, specifically citing the Fourteenth Amendment.
+16

-CAC has filed a number of lawsuits against former President Donald Trump, including lawsuits seeking disclosure of his tax returns and accusations that he profited from foreign governments.
-10 11
+The CAC has filed a number of lawsuits against former President Donald Trump, including lawsuits seeking disclosure of his tax returns and accusations that he profited from foreign governments.
+2 3

 Leadership

-As of 2022, Elizabeth B. Wydra is board president of Constitutional Accountability Center.
+As of 2022, Elizabeth B. Wydra is board president of Constitutional Accountability Center (CAC).
 From 2008 to 2016, Wydra was CAC’s chief counsel, filing more than 200 briefs for the organization and its clients, including governmental organizations, League of Women Voters (LWV), AARP, and Congressional members (parties to more than 50 briefs, including Blumenthal v.
 Trump, which accused Trump of violating the Foreign Emoluments Clause).
 Before joining CAC, Wydra was an attorney at the white-shoe firm of Quinn Emanuel Urquhart & Sullivan in San Francisco.
 She has also previously worked at Georgetown University Law Center, as a law clerk for a judge on the U.S. Court of Appeals for the Ninth Circuit, and as an attorney at Pillsbury Winthrop Shaw Pittman.
-12
+Wydra has appeared as a legal expert for NBC, ABC, PBS, CNN, C-SPAN, Fox News, BBC, and NPR, among other outlets.
+She received her law degree from Yale Law School and her bachelor’s from Claremont McKenna College.
+27

 References